 How Many People Need Addiction Treatment in North Carolina?

-In North Carolina, the need for addiction treatment is significant and widespread.
+In North Carolina, the need for addiction treatment services is significant and widespread.

 Anyone battling a substance use disorder can benefit from access to effective treatment and support services.
 However, treatment isn’t as accessible to everyone in the state as it should be.